How can you close down veins? Don’t you need them?!

-I have been working here in the Intermountain Vein Center (IVC) for over 10 years and as a Nurse Practitioner who sees all of the new patients, I have been asked all kinds of interesting questions about veins, treatment, and what to expect following treatment.
+I have been working here in IVC for over 10 years and as a nurse practitioner who sees all of the new patients, I have been asked all kinds of interesting questions about veins, treatment, and what to expect following treatment.
 There have also been questions about things that have nothing to do with veins or the vascular system.
 Those are always interesting and entertaining.
 But without a doubt the question that I am asked most often by IVC patients is “How does closing down or getting rid of those veins improve my legs?
 It seems like you need those veins don’t you?”

 It’s a good question, because it sounds so counter-intuitive to close down veins that are needed to return the blood back to the heart.
 Those veins are obviously needed and are still getting some blood back to the heart even if they are not functioning 100% correctly they are still doing some work.
 I think that everyone would agree that anytime you are talking about closing down veins and stopping blood flow through them it makes you question if that is really a good idea.
 I mean the last thing anybody wants to do is to create problems.